thisidiotsays/SharePointSiteCollectionMigrationModule/README.md

 5. Set the status of the site collections to Unlock

 ## What the module does

 The module makes extensive use of verbose output as well as writing to a log file to maintain a history of all the actions during the migration.
+The log file is written to C:\Users\\*username*\AppData\Local

+I've tried to make the module as flexible as possible by making each step its own function so the process can be orchestrated in what ever suits you best.

+The [Move-SiteCollectionUsingModule.ps1](https://github.com/thisidiotsays/SharePointSiteCollectionMigrationModule/blob/master/Move-SiteCollectionsUsingModule.ps1) shows an example how I have been using the module.

+> [!NOTE]
+> Please note this file assumes you are migrating multiple site collections as I check for the number of successful backups.
+This is easy enough to fix and I will get round to that :-)

 ### Module Functions